cjdbarlow/Part-One/basal_metabolic_rate.md

 Normal values are 100W.day<sup>-1</sup>, or 70kcal.hr<sup>-1</sup>.

-##Factors Affecting BMR
+##Factors Affecting Metabolic Rate
-Basal Metabolic Rate is affected by:
+Metabolic Rate is affected by:
 * Age
     * BMR declines with increasing age
-        * Children have a BMR twice that of an adult
+        * Neonates have a BMR twice that of an adult
+        * Children have an increased BMR relative to that of an adult
         * BMR declines by 2% for each decade of life
-* Body Fat
+* Body Composition
+Lean muscle has a greater energy requirement than fat.
-    * Higher body fat results in a lower BMR
+    * Higher body fat percentage results in a lower BMR
         * Females have a lower BMR for this reason - when adjusted for lean mass there is no difference
-* GIT
+* Diet
-    * Digestion increases BMR by ~10% due to heat production produced by liver oxidation of nutrients, known as the **specific dynamic action** of food.
+    * Digestion increases BMR by ~10% due to the energy required to assimilate nutrients
+    This is known as the **specific dynamic action** of food.
+        * Protein > carbohydrate > fat
+        Note that the Specific Dynamic Action for each macromolecule is not related to the respiratory quotient for that food type.
     * Starvation decreases the BMR
 * Environment
-    * Cooler environments increase BMR'
+    * Cooler environments increase BMR
 * Physiological states
     * Pregnancy increases BMR up to 20%
     * Hyperthyroidism increases BMR